 This is open-source CAN protocol used in our devices.
-LEVCAN is licensed under the MIT License.
+LEVCAN is licensed under the Apache-2.0 license.
 Written in GNU ISO C11 Some ideas taken from J1939 and CanOpen.
 Uses 29bit CAN network (1 MBps default).

 - Two transmission modes, 'TCP' (controlled reception and data order) and 'UDP'

 - Simple file i/o with file server

 - Up to 125 devices on bus

 - 10 bit message ID + length matching